ibrahimvid/image_classification_fastai/README.md

 * Microsoft Azure - Bing Search API

 ## Project Description
 Built a simple multi class image classifier that uses Bing Search API to pull images based on the desired inputs and number of images.
+Images are pulled via Bing Image Search in Azure platform.
+The classifier predicts the images using fast.ai library model.